 Day 3

-One Good Thing: After Kevin and Alder went to sleep I stayed up listening to this and knitting by the fire.
+One Good Thing: After Kevin and Alder went to sleep I stayed up listening to

 One Creative Thing: I spent three hours knitting on a simple scarf, a longways knit alpaca in purple with a diamond pattern (pictures to come when it is finished right now it looks like a caterpillar).